Most career advice starts in the wrong place.

 Now synthesize:

-Write a short paragraph—your strategic narrative—that captures:
+Write a short paragraph — your strategic narrative — that captures:

-- Where you are (honest reality)
+- Where you are professionally (honest reality)

-- What season you’re in (context)
+- What professional season you’re in (context)

 - What you’re building toward (direction)